-For my dissertation, I am examining sociophonetic variation amongst members of the Yiddishist community, a community of non-native and native speakers who love the Yiddish language and choose to use it despite it not being the majority language in their daily lives.
+For my dissertation, I am examining sociophonetic variation amongst members of the Yiddishist community, a community of non-native and native speakers and learners who engage with the language for secular, cultural, or ideological reasons.
 I am interested in how this variation comes about despite most speakers being exposed to standardized academic Yiddish, and how it patterns based on identities and language attitudes.

 This project, in collaboration with Caroline Hendy, explores how Jewish and non-Jewish Australians and Americans use English that comes from Jewish languages, especially Yiddish and Hebrew.
-We are in the process of analyzing results from an online survey of 611 participants.
+We are drafting a manuscript based on our online survey of 611 participants.

 Shown here is the portion of analysis focusing on two words with various possible meanings: shmooze and chutzpah.